-At this juncture, I would like to express my appreciation to my fellow Directors especially Mr Chan Poh Kim who has retired from the Company on 5 August 2019 after serving as Group Managing Director for over 21 years, the Management team and all our employees who have worked hard to drive the Group's growth forward.
+At this juncture, I would like to express my appreciation to the Management team and all our employees who have worked hard to drive the Group's growth forward.
 A word of thanks also to our valued customers, shareholders, merchants and business associates for their continuous support.
-Together, we look forward to Harrisons' brighter future for a greater year and even success in 2020.
+Together, we look forward to a brighter year for Harrisons in 2021.